-two variants are supported;
+two variants are supported:

-colfits-plus) and without (
+colfits-plus) or without (

 metadata stored as a VOTable byte array in the primary HDU.